 For 2020, pre-retirement mortality rates are based on the RP-2014 Employees mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
 The base year for males and females was then established to be 2015 and 2010, respectively.
 Post-retirement mortality rates are based on the RP-2014 Healthy Annuitant mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
 The base year for males and females was then established to be 2015 and 2010, respectively.
-Post-retirement mortality rates for males and females and females and females was then established to be 2015 and 2010, respectively.
-Post-retirement mortality rates for disabled retirees are based on the RP-2014 Disabled mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
-The base year for males and females was then established to be 2015 and 2010, respectively.
 Post-retirement mortality rates for disabled retirees are based on the RP-2014 Disabled mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
 The base year for males and females was then established to be 2015 and 2010, respectively.
 Mortality rates for a particular calendar year are determined by applying the MP-2015 mortality improvement scale to all of the above described tables.